 North Cornwall · PL35

 We prepare and submit planning applications to Cornwall Council and, where relevant, the Isles of Scilly authority — handling drawings, statements, validation queries and officer negotiation from start to determination.
-In Boscastle, that work is shaped by the place itself — Boscastle is a National Trust harbour village on the north coast — famously rebuilt after the 2004 flood — with a tightly controlled Conservation Area and AONB across its dramatic valley setting, with a building stock that leans toward slate harbourside cottages and Victorian terraces above the valley.
+A PL35 site visit comes before a Boscastle sketch, every time — Boscastle is a National Trust harbour village on the north coast — famously rebuilt after the 2004 flood — with a tightly controlled Conservation Area and AONB across its dramatic valley setting, with a building stock that leans toward post-2004 replacement dwellings and Victorian terraces above the valley.

 Local context